open-horizon/examples/edge/services/helloworld/PolicyRegister.md

 # Using the Hello World Example Edge Service with Deployment Policy

-Follow the steps in this page to create your first simple Horizon edge service.

 ## Preconditions for Developing Your Own Service

 1. If you have not already done so, complete the steps in these sections: